 When I say BLACK BIRD is operatic, I refer not only to its heavily vocalized score—sometimes shonky, sometimes soaring, always shameless—but also to its sense of scope.
 That makes the game sound heavy-handed, which it is, and also self-serious, which it resolutely isn’t.

-Here’s the setup: The opening shows a young girl lying down and dying on a busy street, and one only of the passers-by noticing, and even that one not particularly caring.
+Here’s the setup: The opening shows a young girl lying down and dying on a busy street, and only one of the passers-by noticing, and even that one not particularly caring.
 You then see this girl—you—reborn as and/or in league with the Black Bird of the title, a spirit of vengeance and ruin and calamity.
 Then you start blasting through everyone and everything.

 Though you’re moving along a single 2D plane, the levels are essentiality cylindrical, wrapping around to the starting point if you go far enough in either direction.
 Once you’ve destroyed a certain number of relatively well-fortified guard towers, you fight a relatively ludicrous boss.